 The U.S. Embassy in Cairo is currently processing a limited number of immigrant visa cases.
-While the Embassy aims to process cases as soon as possible, there will be increased wait times due to a substantial backlog.
-For an update regarding worldwide visa services, please visit: https://travel.state.gov/content/travel/en/News/visas-news/visa-services-operating-status-update.html.
-For the most up-to-date information regarding COVID-19 travel restrictions, Presidential Proclamations, or visa related questions, please visit the following website: https://travel.state.gov/content/travel/en/News/visas-news.html.
+While the Embassy aims to process cases as soon as possible, there is an increased wait time due to a substantial backlog.
+Please visit Travel.State.Gov for an update regarding worldwide visa services, COVID-19 travel restrictions, Presidential Proclamations, and visa related questions.

-If you/one of your children will soon turn 21 or you have a particularly urgent need to travel to the United States for a medical or other emergency, please send an email to firstname.lastname@example.org wiith a detailed explanation of your circumstances so we may assess your case.
+If you/one of your children will soon turn 21 or you have an urgent need to travel to the United States for a medical or other emergency, please send an email to email@example.com with a detailed explanation of your circumstances so we may assess your case.

 If you were issued a visa in any category except DV and were unable to use the visa before it expired, we may be able to reissue your visa upon receipt of updated documents and new fees.
 Contact us at firstname.lastname@example.org with any questions about reissued visas.